We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Feeling dizzy or lightheaded when bending over may be due to a number of possible reasons.
 Causes can include poor circulation, low blood sugar, hypothyroidism, Meniere’s disease, and more.

 A person should see a doctor if the dizziness is frequent or severe enough to interfere with daily activities.
-A doctor will be able to help a person determine and treat the underlying cause.
+A doctor can help a person determine and treat the underlying cause.

-In this article, we look at ten possible causes of dizziness when bending over.
+In this article, we look at ten possible causes of dizziness when bending over and explain when to contact a doctor.

 Circulation refers to how well the blood moves around a person’s body.
 Blood carries oxygen, so if blood does not circulate properly throughout the body, the brain may not get enough oxygen.

-If the brain is lacking oxygen, sudden movements, such as tilting the head up or down or bending over, can cause the person to feel dizzy.
+If the brain lacks oxygen, sudden movements, such as tilting the head up or down or bending over, may cause the person to feel dizzy.

-It is important for a person to consult a doctor if poor circulation is causing dizziness, as it may be a sign of:
+It is important for a person to consult a doctor if poor circulation is causing dizziness, as it may indicate:

 Low blood sugar or hypoglycemia can also lead to dizziness, as it can cause brain cells to malfunction.
 Low blood sugar may occur if a person has not eaten enough or in several hours.